jonnonz1/nz-statute-book/acts/public/2022/incorporated-societies-act-2022.md

 ## Schedule 3 — Conversion of entity into incorporated society

 ### 1 When schedule applies
-This schedule applies to a body corporate or other association (a specified entity) that is formed or incorporated by or under an Act that is specified by the regulations (the entity’s Act).
+This schedule applies to a body corporate or other association (a specified entity) that is formed or incorporated by or under an Act or a Provincial Ordinance that is specified by the regulations (the entity’s legislation).

 ### 2 Specified entity may decide to be reregistered as incorporated society
 (1) This clause sets out how a specified entity may decide to apply to be reregistered as an incorporated society under this Act.